 Out of spite, selfish motives or a sense of entitlement, some people will go to extraordinary lengths to hide property from a spouse.
 Sometimes the spouse has kept secret accounts or gradually stashed wealth over many years.
 Other times spouses transfer assets in anticipation of a looming divorce or fail to fully declare their income for purposes of child support and alimony.

 This is one of the most difficult areas of divorce law.
 It is highly confrontational and requires a substantial investment in outside experts.
-The attorneys of O'Brian & Associates are up to the task.
+The attorneys of Alpine Family Law are up to the task.
 We routinely address this issue in high asset divorces, representing the spouse seeking to uncover hidden assets or the high earner who is trying to protect his or her separate property.
 Give us a call today to schedule a confidential consultation about your case.

 Uncovering Assets, Accounts And Income